dfkaye/dfkaye-blog/content/_index.md

   + using custom attributes (vevo interview) at https://codepen.io/dfkaye/pen/eYJzQbX
   + using :target pseudo class and conditionally displayed links inside button at https://codepen.io/dfkaye/pen/KKzEbdY
 + refactor [where.js](https://github.com/dfkaye/where.js) to handle ES6 imports and arrow functions
+  1. could refactor
+  2. could deprecate and start a new one as "wheredoc" (because heredoc...)